 The Texas Legislature established the Texas Real Estate Commission in 1949 to safeguard consumers in matters of real property transactions and valuation services.
-TREC shares staff members and resources with the Texas Appraiser Licensing and Certification Board, established as an independent subdivision of TREC in 1991 when federal law required increased regulation of appraisals.
+The Legislature established TALCB as an independent subdivision of TREC in 1991, when federal law required increased regulation of appraisals.
+TREC shares staff members and resources with the TALCB.
 Together TREC and TALCB oversee real estate brokerage, real property appraisals, inspections, home warranties, right-of-way services, and timeshare.
 The agency provides licensing, education, and complaint investigation services, as well as regulation and enforcement of state and federal laws and requirements that govern each of these areas of service to consumers in Texas.